 Creating connections is part of hip hop’s appeal to Francis and his crew.
 Cannibalizing their parents’ record collections for samples, they start to see the latter and their music in a new, even admiring light; in this world, the DJ is bridge-builder, his aim to find the common beat to unite these musical fragments into a coherent whole.

-In his dive into hip-culture and elsewhere, Chariandy resists exposition.
+In his dive into hip-hop culture and elsewhere, Chariandy resists exposition.
 Instead he gestures, juxtaposes, borrows from his narrative environment, which is why Brother, for the most part, succeeds where many novels with similar aims fail.
 On the first page, Francis leads Michael up a hydro pole, promising the dangers will be worth the risk: “All that free air and seeing.
 The streets below suddenly patterns you could read.”
 The scene is echoed at the end of the book, when Michael, visiting Ruth in the hospital, encounters a boy who broke his collarbone falling off the roof of a building, and who, when asked why he did so, answers “To see.”
-These bookended descriptions express the need for distance, for perspective far better than any dialogue could.
+These bookended descriptions express the need for distance and for perspective far better than any dialogue could.

 Though Ruth often seems to be in the background, Brother might just as well have been called Mother, so central is she to the novel’s heart.
 Its most moving section, Michael’s account of the sole trip he and Francis took with her to Trinidad when they were little, provides a first, albeit indirect glimpse into her mind.
 There, snippets of overheard conversation make it apparent to Michael that his mother has not told their relatives that their father left years ago, that in Canada they are neither wealthy nor comfortable.
 The weight of her unspoken pride and pain makes clear, moreover, that she will not do so.